w3c-fedid/FedCM/README.md

 ![](static/mock27.svg)

-Unfortunately, that's virtually indistinguishable from trackers that can track your browsing history across relying parties, just by having users visit links (e.g. loading credentialed iframes on page load):
+Unfortunately, that's virtually indistinguishable from trackers that can track your browsing history across relying parties, just by having users visit links (e.g. loading credentialed iframes on page load).

-We call this **the classification problem** because it is hard for a browser to programatically distinguish between these two different cases: identity federation helping a user versus users being tracked.
+We call this **the classification problem** because it is hard for a browser to programatically distinguish between these two different cases: identity federation helping a user versus users being tracked without any control.

 ![](static/mock26.svg)